General Membership Criteria

 Candidates must meet one or more of the following criteria listed below to be considered for membership:

-- Have outstanding expertise and reputation in navigation programs and research
+- Have demonstrated expertise and reputation in navigation programs and /or research.

 Categories of Membership

 The NNRT consists of member organizations, invited individuals and corporations who reflect broad involvement in achieving access to quality equitable cancer care through various types of patient navigation.
 Applications for membership will be reviewed by the Roundtable Steering Committee for approval.